City Guides, Japan, Kanto

 What to do and see in Nikko

-Now that you know everything about traveling to and around Nikko, let’s take a look what you can do there:
+Now that you know everything about traveling to and around Nikko, let’s take a look at what you can do there:

 1. Shinkyo Bridge